-The Southeast Hennepin Area Groundwater and Vapor Site, located in Minneapolis, Minn., is bounded to the north by Broadway Street NE, to the east by Industrial Boulevard NE, to the south by Hennepin Avenue and to the west by Taft Street NE.
+The Southeast Hennepin Area Groundwater and Vapor Site (Minneapolis, Minn.) is bounded to the north by Broadway Street NE, to the east by Industrial Boulevard NE, to the south by Hennepin Avenue and to the west by Taft Street NE.
 The primary contaminant of concern is trichloroethylene (TCE).
 Perchloroethylene (PCE) has also been detected, but at lower levels of concern.

 TCE and PCE are solvents used for metal cleaning, plating, vehicle repair and other industrial processes.
 PCE is also a commonly used solvent in the dry cleaning industry.
 TCE can have short-term health risks, and both TCE and PCE have the potential to cause long-term human health risks.